vault27/Foundation/ssl.md

 - Both send change cypher spec - changing to symmetric encryption
 - If Diffie-Hellman is used, than private key on the server side is used for Auth only, not for encryption

-## TLS 1.2

-Handshake

-- TLS communicates via records, can be several records in one packet TCP packet (one or many IP packets)
-- Every record has its own Handshake Type (number), we can use it to filter in Wireshark.
-- Plus there is a Content type number - for handshake it is 22, Application data - 23, Alert - 21 - it is for whole TCP packet

 Handshake process, records, 10 in total:

 1. Client hello - Type 1 - TLS version, Cipher Suites, Server Name Indication